dwbango/Data_Science_Misc/insurance-demo/README.md

 	5. View the dashboard
 	• Upload the exported CSVs in the data/ folder to Power BI Service.

 Next Steps
 	• Export model_results and feature_importances to CSV for web reporting.
 	• Build and style the Power BI report in the Power BI Service.
+ Future Works:
-	•	(Optional) Set up an on-premises gateway for live SQL connectivity.
+	• Set up an on-premises gateway for live SQL connectivity.

 ⸻